microsoft/BotBuilder-Samples/experimental/generation/readme.md

 using [JSON Schema][JSONSchema].
 You can use the normal mechanisms including `$ref` and `allOf` which will be resolved into a single schema.

+If using the [form dialogs feature in the Bot Framework Composer][link to Getting Started with form dialogs], Composer will structure the JSON for

 For additional information see:

 - [Schema overview][schema]
 - [Sample schemas][sample-schemas]

-### Templates
+### Bot response templates

-Templates are `.lg` files the generation tool uses to inject intelligence into your generated dialogs.
+Bot response templates are `.lg` files the generation tool uses to inject intelligent bot responses into your generated dialogs.
 They handle things like ambiguity resolution, interruption, cancellation and more, as well as allowing you to map complex pre-built entity types to your properties.

-In general, you won't need to understand how they work, or write any yourself - the tool comes with a set of pre-built templates that are sufficient for most cases.
+In general, you won't need to understand how they work, or write any yourself - the `bf-generate` plugin and the [form dialogs feature in Composer][link to Getting Started with form dialogs] come with a set of pre-built templates that are sufficient for most cases.
 However, you may need to know what templates are available for you when creating your schema in order to map your properties to entities.